dndworld/dndworld.github.io/faq/rulings.md

 Class/Classfeat: Spell versatility, Multiclass
 ```
 ==- **Spellcasting Foci and multiclassing, material components and free hands**
 **Interpretation:** When multiclassed between 2 caster classes that require different types of Spellcasting Focuses, you must have a separate focus for each class's spells.
-E.G. A Cleric/Warlock would need a Holy Symbol and an Arcane Focus; a Sorcerer/Warlock would only need one Arcane Focus.<br>
+E.G. A Cleric/Warlock would need a Holy Symbol and an Arcane Focus; a Sorcerer/Warlock would only need one Arcane Focus.

 Additionally, if you are casting a spell that has a GP cost as a material component, you must have a free hand that's not holding a shield nor weapon.<br>
 **Link to discussion:** [!badge icon="/images/discord-mark-blue.svg" variant="info" text="Discord"](https://discord.com/channels/512870694883950598/513452707617570828/928139176770166794) [!badge icon="/images/discord-mark-blue.svg" variant="info" text="Discord"](https://discord.com/channels/512870694883950598/513452707617570828/928139436892508231)